peerlibrary/peerlibrary/README.md

     mrt

-And open [http://localhost:3000/](http://localhost:3000/), which is an address of your local development instance.
+And open [http://localhost:3000/](http://localhost:3000/), which is an address of your local development instance, to start an installation wizard process in which you create an admin user (which has username `admin`).
+After you create an admin user, PeerLibrary will reload.

 To demo the tool, you will need to populate your instance of the database with publications.
-At first run it was already populated with dummy users `carl-sagan`, `hannah-arendt`, `paul-feyerabend` with password `hello`.
-User `carl-sagan` was set as administrator.
-Log in as `carl-sagan` and go to [http://localhost:3000/admin](http://localhost:3000/admin).
+Log in as `admin` and go to [http://localhost:3000/admin](http://localhost:3000/admin).
 Click on the _Initialize database with sample data_ button, to initialize the database with the same publications from [arXiv](http://arxiv.org/).
 It will fetch metadata, cache a few PDFs and process them.
 Publications will be searchable at your [http://localhost:3000/](http://localhost:3000/).